 Commercial wall coating in Durham

-Winters in the North East put masonry through a test most of England avoids: repeated freeze-thaw.
-Water gets into a wall through tired render, open joints or cracked paint, then freezes, expands and breaks the surface a little further each cycle.
-Commercial wall coating in Durham is, at its core, a decision about how to stop that water getting in, and it only works if the wall is properly understood first.
-We are a survey-led contractor, so every enquiry in the city starts with an inspection and ends with a written specification, with no products discussed in between until the evidence is in.
+Winters here in the North East really test masonry.
+Repeated freeze-thaw cycles let water into a wall through tired render, open joints or cracked paint.
+That water then freezes, expands and breaks the surface a little further each time.
+Commercial wall coating in Durham is about stopping that water getting in, and it only works if we understand the wall properly first.
+We’re a survey-led contractor, so every enquiry in the city starts with an inspection and ends with a written specification.
+We don’t talk products until we’ve seen the evidence.

 What we check before we specify anything

-The survey is the most valuable part of the job, and it is deliberately thorough:
+The survey is the most valuable part of the job.
+We make it thorough on purpose:

-- Substrate type and condition: stone, brick, blockwork or render
+- The type and condition of the substrate: is it stone, brick, blockwork or render?

-- Frost damage: spalled faces, blown render, failed pointing
+- Frost damage: spalled brick faces, blown render, pointing that’s failed.

-- The details that let water in: copings, parapets, sills, rainwater goods
+- The details that let water in: copings, parapets, sills, the rainwater goods.

-Those findings go to you in writing, with repairs and preparation priced separately from the coating system, so the quotation can stand up to scrutiny from a board, a freeholder or a competing bid.
+We’ll give you those findings in writing.
+Repairs and preparation are priced separately from the coating system itself.
+That way, the quotation stands up to scrutiny from your board, a freeholder, or even a competing bid.

 Durham’s buildings, in honest general terms

-The city and the wider county hold a real mix.
-Durham’s historic core carries stone and older brick buildings in commercial use, where the right approach is often breathable and sometimes no coating at all, and where listed status can rule out modern film-forming systems entirely.
-Beyond the centre, County Durham’s commercial stock leans towards Victorian brick in the former colliery towns, post-war rendered offices and parades, and steel-framed units with masonry elevations on the business parks.
-We describe this in general terms deliberately: the point is not that we have coated any particular building here, but that the variety demands building-by-building assessment rather than a standard pitch.
+The city and wider county have a real mix.
+Durham’s historic core has commercial stone and older brick buildings.
+Here, a breathable approach is often best, or sometimes no coating at all.
+Listed status can rule out modern film-forming systems completely.
+Outside the centre, County Durham’s commercial buildings are often Victorian brick in the old colliery towns, post-war rendered offices and parades, and steel-framed units with masonry on the business parks.
+We’re deliberately describing this in general terms.
+The point isn’t that we’ve coated any particular building here, but that this variety demands a building-by-building assessment, not a standard sales pitch.

 How a project runs, and where we cover

-Once the survey is agreed, the sequence is fixed: cause-fixing repairs first, because coating over an active defect wastes money; preparation second, because no system outperforms the surface under it; application last, in weather windows that suit the product, which in the North East means planning honestly around the season.
-Our surveys cover County Durham and the surrounding area, so commercial buildings in Chester-le-Street, Sunderland, Darlington and Newcastle upon Tyne are assessed on the same terms as those in Durham itself.
+Once you’ve agreed the survey, the sequence is fixed.
+First, we do the cause-fixing repairs, because coating over an active defect is a waste of money.
+Second, the preparation, because no system performs better than the surface underneath it.
+Last, the application, in weather windows that suit the product.
+In the North East, that means planning honestly around the seasons.
+Our surveys cover County Durham and the surrounding area.
+Commercial buildings in Chester-le-Street, Sunderland, Darlington and Newcastle upon Tyne get assessed on the same terms as those in Durham itself.

 The cases where we say no

-Coating is not a cure-all, and pretending otherwise is how walls get ruined.
+Coating isn’t a cure-all.
+Pretending it is ruins walls.
 Structural cracking needs an investigation, not decoration.
-Damp from defective gutters or ground bridging needs fixing at source before any coating is sensible.
+Damp from defective gutters or ground bridging needs fixing at source before any coating makes sense.
 Hollow render must be removed, not sealed over.
-Stone elevations on older Durham buildings frequently need to breathe, and a sealed film on the wrong substrate traps moisture exactly where freeze-thaw can do the most damage.
+Stone elevations on older Durham buildings often need to breathe.
+A sealed film on the wrong substrate will trap moisture exactly where freeze-thaw can do the most damage.
 When a survey points to any of those conclusions, the report says so plainly.
-That willingness to put no in writing is, in the end, the best reason to choose a survey-led contractor over one who quotes from the pavement.
+That willingness to put “no” in writing is, in the end, the best reason to choose a survey-led contractor over one who quotes from the pavement.